Sammaye/MongoYii/protected/extensions/MongoYii/readme.md

 These variables can be used in the same way as everything else except they will never be saved in MongoDB.

+**Note:** due to how PHP OO accession works it is a good idea to make all your record fields, virtual or not, `public`.

 ### Relations

-Defining a relation and how they are returned has been changed now.
-Unlike in SQL where you have many complicated types of relation in MongoDB you tend to only have two:-
-`one` and `many`.
+Unlike in SQL where you have many complicated types of relation, in MongoDB you tend to only have two:- `one` and `many`.

-As you have guessed it you can only define two types of relation in this extension - `one` and `many`.
+As you have guessed, you can only define two types of relation in this extension - `one` and `many`.
 Lets take a look at an example:

 	function relations(){
 		return array(